-I can tell you from my own experience that executing only one of the exercises that I have covered in this article – push-ups using bars, I have managed to maintain the good shape of my body, when I couldn’t perform my whole strength workout.
+I can tell you from my own experience that by executing only one of the exercises that I have covered in this article – push-ups using bars, I have managed to maintain a good shape of my body when I couldn’t perform my whole strength workout.

 Of course, many years of previous training have said their word, but this is definitely something to bear in mind for you too for those times when you can’t afford a full strength workout program.

 If you liked this article, and think it might be helpful to someone else too, please share it with your friends on social media.